emacsway/emacsway.github.io/_sources/en/service-layer.txt

     In computer software, business logic or domain logic is the part of the program that encodes the real-world Business Rules that determine how data can be created, stored, and changed.
 It is contrasted with the remainder of the software that might be concerned with lower-level details of managing a database or displaying the user interface, system infrastructure, or generally connecting various parts of the program.

+And explains how Business Logic differs from Business Rules:

+    Business logic should be distinguished from business rules.["`Definition of business logic <http://c2.com/cgi/wiki?BusinessLogicDefinition>`__"] Business logic is the portion of an enterprise system which determines how data is transformed or calculated, and how it is routed to people or software (workflow).
+Business rules are formal expressions of business policy.
+Anything that is a process or procedure is business logic, and anything that is neither a process nor a procedure is a business rule.
+Welcoming a new visitor is a process (workflow) consisting of steps to be taken, whereas saying every new visitor must be welcomed is a business rule.
+Further, business logic is procedural whereas business rules are declarative.[William Ulrich. "`OMG Business Rules Symposium <https://web.archive.org/web/20131224094752/http://www.omg.org/news/meetings/tc/mn/special-events/br/Ulrich.pdf>`__" (archived from `the original <http://www.omg.org/news/meetings/tc/mn/special-events/br/Ulrich.pdf>`__ on 2013-12-24)]

 Craig Larman sees the term Business as synonymous with Domain, and in "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development", he cites them side by side many times, complementing one term with another in parentheses.
 He gives the next definition for the term Business Rules: